MuPT-hub/.github/profile/README.md

 To get started, try the tutorials.

-If you are interested in participating, please reach out to the overall project PI Eric Jankowsi.
+If you are interested in participating, please reach out to the overall project PI Eric Jankowski.